CristianIlie15/Twist-Tonic/README.md

-# Cocktail Explorer
+# Twist&Tonic

-Cocktail Explorer is a modern web application built with React, Vite, and Tailwind CSS that allows users to discover a variety of alcoholic and non-alcoholic cocktails.
+Twist&Tonic is a modern web application built with React, Vite, and Tailwind CSS that allows users to discover a variety of alcoholic and non-alcoholic cocktails.
 The app fetches data from a free public REST API, providing detailed information about each cocktail, including ingredients, instructions, and images.

 ## Features